-Your journey aboard the Arcade & Attica Railroad begins even before you board the train.
+Your journey aboard the Arcade & Attica Railroad begins before you even board the train.
 As you enter the historic station, you are surrounded by the history of railroading in America.
-Tour our historic station and view all the exhibits, from antique railroad lanterns to switch locks, even to an old switch stand.
+Tour our historic station and view all the exhibits, from antique railroad lanterns to switch locks and even an old switch stand.
 Nostalgic original photographs depict an era of days gone by.
 Next, you pass our authentic ticket office, where the ticket master will be glad to sell you tickets for the day’s train trip.
 Tour our small gift shop and snack bar while waiting to board your train.
-With an "All Aboard", the whistle blows, and the whoosh of the air brakes releasing can be heard.
-Very soon, the engineer has gotten the train up to speed and you are on your way, enjoying your 90-plus minute ride through history.
-Along the way, you will see a few random appearances of today; for the most part though, the trip is through the countryside and farmlands that have remained virtually unchanged since the line was originally laid in the 1880's.
+With an “all aboard,” the whistle blows, and the whoosh of the air brakes releasing can be heard.
+Very soon, the engineer gets the train up to speed and you are on your way, enjoying your 90-plus-minute ride through history.
+Along the way, you will see a few glimpses of the modern day; for the most part, though, the trip is through the countryside and farmlands that have remained virtually unchanged since the line was originally laid in the 1880s.

-With three sharp reports on the whistle, the engine slowly backs up, for the return trip to Arcade.
-Whistling once again for the crossing, the engine picks up speed, and before you know it, you are once again "buried" in nature.
+With three sharp reports on the whistle, the engine slowly backs up for the return trip to Arcade.
+Whistling once again for the crossing, the engine picks up speed, and before you know it, you are once again immersed in nature.
 This time, ride on the open gondola, which is now directly in front of the engine.
-As the train climbs the hill, coming out of Curriers, listen to the enchanting sounds of the exhaust steam, as the engine chugs on.
+As the train climbs the hill, coming out of Curriers, listen to the enchanting sounds of the exhaust steam as the engine chugs on.
 Finally, arriving back in Arcade, watch as they uncouple the engine from the train.

-Through out the year, we offer special excursions, some powered by our steamer, others by our vintage World War Two-era diesel engine.
+Throughout the year, we offer special excursions, some powered by our steamer, others by our vintage World War II-era diesel engine.
 Our regular excursions run every weekend from Memorial Day Weekend until the last full weekend of September.
-The month of October is Fall Foliage month and we will be operating on an extended schedule which includes Fridays and 2 trains each day on the weekends.
+The month of October is Fall Foliage month, and we will be operating on an extended schedule that includes Fridays and two trains each day on the weekends.